What is electrolysis?

 How many treatments are required?

 The number of treatments necessary varies with each client.
 Treatment sessions can range from 15 minutes to more than an hour depending on the area being treated.
-Factors such as hair growth cycles, the quantity and structure of hair presented, previous use of temporary hair removal methods, heredity, hormone function, certain medication and stress influence the treatment program for each individual.
+Factors such as hair growth cycles, the quantity and structure of hair presented, previous use of temporary hair removal methods, heredity, hormone function, certain medications, and stress, influence the treatment program for each individual.
 Consider a commitment of one year of consistent treatments to achieve your desired results.

 Are all hairs eliminated in one treatment or is regrowth to be expected?

 Excessive hair growth, known as hirsutism, can range from fine, vellus hair to dark, coarse hair on the face and body.
-Deep, coarse hairs cannot always be eliminated with treatment, thus, breaking down the hair growth cells may require additional treatments.
+Deep, coarse hairs cannot always be eliminated with treatment, thus, breaking down the hair growth cells will require additional treatments.

 Does electrolysis have any side effects on the skin?

 Immediately following treatment there might be slight redness which varies with each individual.
 People of Color may experience some pigmentation in the treatment area, dependent on their heredity.
 All precautions are taken to ensure minimal pigmentation occurs.